wso2-extensions/mi-connector-bigquery/docs/config.md

 ```
 **Properties**
 * apiUrl: The base endpoint URL of the BigQuery API.
-* authorizationCode: Authorization code to be used to obtain the access token.
+* authorizationCode: The authorization code to be used for obtaining the access token.
-* redirectUrl: Redirect URL to be used in the OAuth 2.0 authorization flow.
+* redirectUrl: The redirect URL to be used in the OAuth 2.0 authorization flow.
-* clientId:  Client Id for the BigQuery API.
+* clientId:  The client ID for the BigQuery API.
-* clientSecret: Client secret for the BigQuery API.
+* clientSecret: The client secret for the BigQuery API.
-* registryPath: Registry path to save the access token.
+* registryPath: The registry path to save the access token.

 When the getAccessTokenFromAuthorizationCode operation is executed, the new values will be updated to the accessToken and refreshToken registry entries.